maxshuty/maxshuty/README.md

 ### Passionate about:
-- ♿ Accessibility, I believe that we should be designing with accessibility at the top of our minds to ensure we are creating an equal experience for all users
+- ♿ Accessibility.
+I believe that we should be designing with accessibility at the top of our minds to ensure we are creating an equal experience for all users
 - 🤓 Frontend development utilizing great technology like VueJS and ReactJS
 - 🧙 Solving challenging problems without a straightforward solution